In 2023, we earned the "Best Maintained Dam Local Public Category" from the Water Management Association Organization of Ohio.

-In 2021, we continued our routine maintenance of removing downed trees from the maintenance berms and channels.
+In 2024, we continued our routine maintenance of removing downed trees from the maintenance berms and channels.
 The trees were removed from these areas to prevent logjams and to allow access needed to do channel inspections and channel mowing.
-This past year, we also continued our maintenance program on the 8 flood control dams.
-The dams were mowed 4 times this year to maintain the sod cover and aid in the ease of inspections.
+We have been working over the past couple of years to reestablish sections of the maintenance berm that have not had any maintenance done for a few years.

 See Hubbard Valley Dam Laser Scanning Project.